 MPH, University of Pennsylvania, 2019

-Clinical Research Project Manager I, Center for Injury Research and Prevention, Children's Hospital of Philadelphia
+Clinical Research Program Manager I, Center for Injury Research and Prevention, Children's Hospital of Philadelphia